Read what inspired Donald Trump to declare - America First

 At times we forget the things that are most valuable to us, like liberty, work, a home, family, and community.

-Deverian ser recordados, los derechos inalienables de la humanidad, los derechos no provienen de la generosidad del estado,
+Deverian ser recordados, los derechos inalienables de la humanidad, los derechos no provienen de la generosidad del estado, sino de la mente de Dios.

-However, it should be remembered that the inalienable rights of man stem not from the generosity of the state;
+It should be remembered that the inalienable rights of man, are rights, that stem not from the generosity of the state, but from the mind of God.

-to trample out the vintage where the grapes of wrath are stored.
+The time has come to be dedicated to the unfinished work, to trample out the vintage where the grapes of wrath are stored.

-And so, that this nation - conceived in liberty -
+And so, that this nation - conceived in liberty - shall not perish from the earth.

-It is time for us to reflect upon our past, and to set firm plans for our future,
+It is time for us to reflect upon our past, and to set firm plans for our future, and let us do it together,

 e pluribus unum.